Archive for the ‘Wolves’ Category

-Wild Wolf photo, Denali National Park, Alaska.
+Wild Wolf photo, Denali National Park, Alaska

 Wild black wolf, alpha male, howling, Denali National Park, Alaska.